In the story below, we've tried to explain why we have created the

-In some cases the classification status of an object is not entirely
+In cases where the classification status is not entirely

-clear because there is no list of classified objects available in the
+clear — there is no list of classified items in the public domain —

-In these cases we will simply try to follow the rules of common sense.
+we will try to follow the rules of common sense.

 If you come across any information that you think is still classified,